nathan-the-coder/mince/README.md

 - it is the editor i've made specifically for my language.
 - added file read and write function
 - added support for running shell commands using the 'system' keyword
+- added simple error reporting using the error keyword

 ### Notes
 - Currently I wasn't able to implement function parameters,